-Class Sizes in GME
+Class Sizes in GMPE

-Education authorities should consider the different demands on the GME teacher and consideration should be given to different class sizes in GME.
+Education authorities should consider the different demands on the GMPE teacher and consideration should be given to different class sizes in GMPE.

-- 2.49 Scottish primary maximum class sizes are currently set at 25 for P1, 30 for P2 and P3 and 33 for the rest of primary.
-The composite class maximum is set at 25.
-However, in establishing GME provision, education authorities should consider that there are particular requirements placed on the GME teacher whose aim is to develop and maintain fluency in Gaelic in the early stages of primary education. - 2.50 Not only will the GME classroom teacher have to demonstrate progress with the recognised skills of listening, talking, reading and writing but that teacher will have to do this in a language that is relatively new to many of the children.
-This task can present particular challenges as some pupils will have different levels of fluency in Gaelic.
-Another element to consider is that GME is often delivered in composite classes. - 2.51 In particular, education authorities should have regard to these matters in considering the provision of staff for GMPE classes at P1 to P3 and for GMPE composite classes across the primary stages.
-The education authority should also give serious consideration to the use of language assistants to support GMPE teachers and the language acquisition of GME pupils. - 2.52 Across the primary stages, headteachers should pay close attention to the numbers of pupils in any GMPE class.
-If teachers and school managers are concerned with the quality of GME learning or the effectiveness of delivery then steps should be taken to address this.
-They may want to give consideration to reducing the class size, improving the pupil teacher ratio or using language assistants.
+2.56 Scottish primary maximum class sizes are currently set at 25 for P1, 30 for P2 and P3 and 33 for the rest of primary education.
+Note 22 The composite class maximum is set at 25.
+However, in establishing GMPE provision, education authorities should consider that there are particular requirements placed on the GMPE class teacher whose aim is to develop and maintain fluency in Gaelic in the early stages of primary education.

+2.57 Not only will the GMPE classroom teacher have to demonstrate progress with the recognised skills of listening, talking, reading and writing, but that teacher they will have to do this in a language that is relatively new to many children in the class.
+This task can present particular challenges as some different pupils will have different levels of fluency in Gaelic.
+Another element to consider is that GMPE is often delivered in composite classes.

+2.58 In particular, education authorities should have regard to these matters in considering the provision of staff for GMPE classes at P1 to P3 and for GMPE composite classes across the primary stages.
+The education authority should also give consideration to the use of language assistants to support GMPE teachers and the language acquisition of GMPE pupils.

+2.59 Across the primary stages, headteachers should pay close attention to the numbers of pupils in any GMPE class.
+If teachers and school managers are concerned with the quality of GMPE learning or the effectiveness of delivery, steps should be taken to address this.
+They may want to give serious consideration to reducing the class size or improving the pupil teacher ratio.